Phase separation for the 2D Cahn-Hilliard equation with a background shear flow: Introduction and Main Result

 Since

 the norms $\|(c_0)_{\parallel}\|_{L^2}$, $\|\partial_{x_2}(c_0)_{\parallel}\|_{L^2}$, $\|(c_0)_{\notparallel}\|_{L^2}$, $\|\partial_{x_2}(c_0)_{\notparallel}\|_{L^2}$ can be computed explicitly, and so can $\nu_0$ .
-Hence for $\epsilon$ small enough, the condition \eqref{eqn:smallinitial} holds and Theorem \ref{thm:main} can be applied to obtain \eqref{eqn:expon-decay}.
+Hence, for $\epsilon$ small enough, the condition \eqref{eqn:smallinitial} holds and Theorem \ref{thm:main} can be applied to obtain \eqref{eqn:expon-decay}.

-Preliminary numerical simulations show that, in fact, $\epsilon$ does not need to be taken small to observe the one-dimensionalization of the solution at moderately long times. \end{rem}
+\item Our results are in two space dimensions.
+It is natural to ask whether similar results hold in three space dimensions.
+In \cite{feng2022dissipation}, the authors show that a planar helical flow in $\TT^3$ can simultaneously enhance dissipation in two directions, thus reducing the dynamics of the three-dimensional advective Keller--Segel equation to an effective one-dimensional dynamics.
+We expect an analogous mechanism to hold for the three-dimensional Cahn--Hilliard equation, provided that the initial data satisfies a smallness condition on the component in the orthogonal complement of the advection operator akin to \eqref{eqn:smallinitial}.
+A complete analysis, however, will involve substantial technical details and is left for future work.

+\item Condition \eqref{eqn:smallinitial} is not merely a technical assumption; rather it is justified, at least informally, by simulations as well.
+Numerical experiments show that, when the Cahn–Hilliard equation is driven by an external shear flow, solutions eventually form striped patterns, but the number of stripes depends on the shear strength (see Figure~5 in \cite{LDEBH13}).
+Stronger shear flows produce more stripes, meaning the flow only {\it partially stabilizes} the solution and leads to different steady states of the one-dimensional Cahn-Hilliard equation.
+This phenomenon suggests that shear flows can only suppress transverse variations below a certain scale, which mathematically corresponds precisely to the smallness assumption \eqref{eqn:smallinitial} with threshold scale given by $\lambda_\nu$.
+Our results do not fully explain how the flow intensity relates to the final stripe count.
+This is an interesting question that we plan to investigate both numerically as well as analytically in future work. \end{enumerate} \end{rem}

-The rest of the paper is devoted to the proof of this result.
-The paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:preliminary}, we recall some basic results about CHE and establish some preliminary estimates, which will be used for a bootstrap argument that is central to the proof of our main result.
 Section \ref{sec:Boundness of u_par} contains the proof of a key estimate, which gives a uniform bound on the derivative of the projection $c_{\parallel}$ onto the kernel of the advection operator.
 By energy estimates, in turn a control on this term allows to close a Gr\"onwall estimate on the orthogonal complement $c_{\notparallel}$, which is crucial for the bootstrap argument.
 Indeed, in Section \ref{sec:Bootstrap estimates}, we are able to obtain bootstrap estimates under corresponding bootstrap assumptions using the results of the previous sections and conclude the proof of Theorem \ref{thm:main}.